Coronavirus: Cruise ships searching for ports as anti-virus controls widen

 Off the California coast, passengers on the Grand Princess waited in their cabins for word on its fate.

-Steven Smith and his wife, Michele, a couple from Paradise, California went on the cruise to celebrate their wedding anniversary.
+Steven Smith and his wife, Michele, a couple from Paradise, California, went on the cruise to celebrate their wedding anniversary.
 Crew members wearing masks and gloves have been delivering food outside their doors, while the Smiths have been watching television, reading and looking out the window.

 "Thank God, we have a window!"
 Steven said.